priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - image: "/assets/images/day5-swati-snacks-order.jpg"
         caption: "The order at Swati Snacks.
 Everything was finger licking good."
       - image: "/assets/images/day5-roadside-icecream.jpg"
-        caption: "The roadside setup for the ice cream near Swati Snacks at Law Garden"
+        caption: "The roadside setup for the Asharfi Kulfi near Swati Snacks at Law Garden"
       - image: "/assets/images/day5-icecream.jpg"
-        caption: "Really good ice cream that was a mix of everything on the menu"
+        caption: "Really good Kulfi that was a mix of everything on the menu"
     accommodation:
       name: "Renaissance Ahmedabad Hotel"
       location: "Renaissance Ahmedabad Hotel"